Boredom: In the workplace

 Boreout is a management theory that posits that lack of work, boredom, and consequent lack of satisfaction are a common malaise affecting individuals working in modern organizations, especially in office-based white collar jobs.
 This theory was first expounded in 2007 in Diagnose Boreout, a book by Peter Werder and Philippe Rothlin, two Swiss business consultants.
 They claim the absence of meaningful tasks, rather than the presence of stress, is many workers' chief problem.

 A "banishment room" (also known as a "chasing-out-room" and a "boredom room") is a modern employee exit management strategy whereby employees are transferred to a department where they are assigned meaningless work until they become disheartened enough to quit.
 Since the resignation is voluntary, the employee would not be eligible for certain benefits.
 The legality and ethics of the practice is questionable and may be construed as constructive dismissal by the courts in some regions.

 In popular culture

 "Meh" is an interjection used as an expression of indifference or boredom.
 It may also mean "be it as it may".
 It is often regarded as a verbal shrug of the shoulders.
 The use of the term "meh" shows that the speaker is apathetic, uninterested, or indifferent to the question or subject at hand.
 It is occasionally used as an adjective, meaning something is mediocre or unremarkable.

+Ennui is a character in the 2024 film Inside Out 2, which consulted the psychologist Lisa Damour.